 At this point I will proceed with the euthanasia injection.
 This is done differently in different pets depending on size and other factors.
 You can choose to be present or to step out of the room if you prefer.
 I'm also able to take the sedated pet out to my vehicle and perform the procedure there if preferred.
 I will accommodate myself to your preferences.

 Once the euthanasia has been done, you can spend more time with your pet if you wish.
 Once you're ready, I will take them away for cremation unless you've made your own arrangements.
 If I'm taking them, I will place them into a body bag and cover them with a blanket (both of which I provide), then I will carry them out to my vehicle on a stretcher.
 I can carry any pet up to about 90 lbs by myself, but will need assistance for pets larger than this.
-If you have opted for a private cremation, we will contact you to arrange delivery of the ashes or for you to pick them up, usually within two weeks of the visit.
+If you have opted for a private cremation, we will contact you to arrange pick up of the ashes once we have them ready for you, usually within two weeks of the visit.

 The following prices include all charges, including the housecall fee.
 Please note that ashes are returned with a private cremation only.
 Communal ashes are scattered on a private family farm.
 You are also welcome to make your own arrangements for burial or cremation, if you prefer.

 Cat/Dog <10 lbs: $225